isomerpages/moe-presbyterianhigh/_distinctive-programmes/Applied Learning Programme.md

 <p><strong>Tier 2</strong>: <strong>Interest-Based Programmes</strong>
 <br>Our Tier 2 programme develops students with a deeper interest in STEM
 by providing rich opportunities for hands-on learning through workshops, learning journeys and industry attachments.
-<br>Students will explore topics beyond the classroom, such as
+Students will explore topics beyond the classroom, such as:
 <br>
 <br>o&nbsp;Drone Adventure with Python Programming
 <br>o&nbsp;Learning Journey and attachment to A*STAR&nbsp; Genome Institute